harmslab/topiary/docs/source/protocol.rst

   topiary-seed-to-alignment --help

-Some of the more common options users might wish to change follow.
+Some of the more common options users might wish to change are listed below.

 Controlling alignment size
 --------------------------